Loan Term: Time Periods and Specific Features

 The first example is about time: How long will the loan last until it is completely paid off with regular payments?
 The time it takes to eliminate debt is a loan’s term.
 Loans may be short-term loans or long-term loans.

 In some cases, the term is easy to identify.
 For example, a 30-year fixed-rate mortgage has a term of 30 years.
-Auto loans often have 5 or 6-year terms, although other options are available (auto loans are often quoted in months, such as 60-month loans).
+Auto loans often have five or six-year terms, although other options are available (auto loans are often quoted in months, such as 60-month loans).
 However, loans can last for any length of time that a lender and borrower are willing to agree on.

 During a loan’s term, the loan must be paid off or refinanced.